harviu/CIS371/_sources/assignments/cdm.md

 ## Instructions

-In this homework, you will develop a Beverage Vue Application.
+In this assignment, you will develop a Beverage Vue Application.
 Your objective is to enhance the application with additional choices for creamer, syrup, and base beverages, while ensuring proper UI behavior based on the customer's selections.

 1. Expand the selection options in the `App.vue` to include more varieties of creamer, syrup, and base beverages for customers to choose from: